RediSearch/RediSearch/docs/Commands.md

 ### Description

-Return the execution plan for a complex query.
+Returns the execution plan for a complex query.

 In the returned response, a `+` on a term is an indication of stemming.